EvoTrees.jl

 using CUDA

-If running on a CUDA enabled machine, training and inference on GPU can be triggered through the device kwarg:
+If running on a CUDA enabled machine, training and inference on GPU can be triggered through the device kwarg passed to the learner's constructor:

 Reproducibility